SimpleBus/SimpleBus/doc/publishing_messages.md

 always publish a command.
 Instead, it should only be published when it *couldn't be handled by your application*.
 Possibly some other process knows how to handle it.

-If no command handler was found and the command is published, this will be logged as a `debug` message using the provided `$logger`.
+If no command handler was found and the command is published, this will be logged using the provided `$logger`.

 *Continue reading about [consuming messages](consume.md)*